New Clues to the Evolution of Dwarf Carbon Stars From Their Variability and X-ray Emission: X-Ray Observations and Analysis

 Since coronal activity is by nature variable, we searched for signs of X-ray variability in the dCs observed to date.
 We used the CIAO implementation of the Gregory-Loredo variability algorithm \citep{Gregory1992} \texttt{glvary}.
 We tested all available ObsIDs for dCs in both the \citet{Green2019} sample and this work.
 We found that none of the dCs in \citet{Green2019} show significantly variable count rates, with all having a variability index\footnote{\url{https://cxc.cfa.harvard.edu/ciao/ahelp/glvary.html}} of 0 or 1.

 From this work, we found that SBSS1310 has a variability index of 2 and is considered not variable.
-For J0435, the variability indices are 6, 2, 0, 0, 6 for the ObsIDs 22298, 23376, 24305, 24893, and 24896 respectively.
-The first and last ObsID are considered definitely variable; the second ObsID (23376) is considered probably not variable, and the two ObsID with variability indexes of 0 are considered definitely not variable.
+For J0435, the variability indices are 6, 2, 0, 0, 6 for the ObsIDs 22298, 23376, 24305, 24893, 24896, and 26242 respectively.
+The ObsIDs with variability index equal to 6 are considered definitely variable; variability index equal to 2 is considered probably not variable, and variability indexes of 0 are considered definitely not variable.

 One possible explanation for this changing variability index may lie with the source of the X-ray emission in dCs, which is believed to be from coronal emission associated with rotation and magnetic activity.
 Stellar flares are associated with magnetic activity and magnetic reconnection \citep{Pettersen1989}, where most of the flare coronal emission is in X-rays.
 As dCs show X-ray emission and are thought to have rejuvenated activity, we expect dCs to flare at similar rates as active M dwarfs.
 As flares are transient, stochastic events, the resulting X-ray emission will also be transient and stochastic.
 If J0435 has an active corona, we should observe some continuous level of X-ray emission.
 During a flare however, the X-ray emission should increase with a lifetime of the flare.
 These flares could be the source of the differing levels of variability between the J0435 observations.

-We searched the \textit{TESS} \citep{Ricker2015} light-curve for J0435 for flares, finding one flare event, supporting that J0435 not only has rejuvenated magnetic activity, but that this magnetic activity is driving flares.
-Figure \ref{fig:J0435_TESS} shows the \textit{TESS} light-curve of J0435.
-Following the method of \citet{Shibayama2013} we calculate the flare energy, assuming a flare temperature of $9000\pm500$\,K \citet{Gunther2020}.
-We find the flare energy to be ($1.52\pm0.32$)$\times 10^{36}$\,erg.
-This is a very energetic flare that would be classified as a superflare \citep{Shibayama2013}.
-While most dCs have fallen in a \textit{TESS} full-frame image, most are too faint to provide quality light-curves.
+To check for flares from J0435, we searched the \textit{TESS} \citep{Ricker2015} light-curve but found no detected flare events in the full frame images.
+However, given that for cool stars the flare duration is of order one hour \citep{Howard2019}, the 30\,min cadence of this light curve may not resolve any flares outside of single point outliers.

 Additionally, for J0435, we used the best simultaneous fit model parameters to calculate the observed flux, unabsorbed flux, and source luminosity in the $0.3$--$8.0$\,keV range for each ObsID.
 These values are listed in Table \ref{tab:J0435_simFits} with their $1\sigma$ upper and lower limits.
 Figure \ref{fig:J0435_flux_var} shows the unabsorbed model flux for each ObsID.
 The $1\sigma$ error bars are shown for each, with the shaded region showing the average $1\sigma$ error across all five observations.
 Within these errors, we find no detectable variability in the source flux of J0435.